cpran/cpran/readme.md

 `git clone https://gitlab.com/cpran/plugin_cpran.git`.
 Then skip the next paragraph and read on.

-Alternatively, you can download the contents of [this repositoru][zip].
+Alternatively, you can download the contents of [this repository][zip].
 It should be able to run from anywhere in your computer, but it's probably better if you save it as you would with any other plugin: in the [preferences directory][].
 Please note that some testing seems to indicate that this is